Hourslong lines form as Mass. residents continue to flock to testing sites amid COVID-19 surge

 RELATED: Baker administration signs contracts to make rapid tests available to municipalities

-The continued race to get tested comes as health officials report record-breaking daily case counts with the omicron variant spreading like wildfire.
+The continued race to get tested ahead of New Year’s celebrations comes as health officials report record-breaking daily case counts with the omicron variant spreading like wildfire.

-A site at Revere High School was also packed with cars of people awaited a test.
+Sites at Revere High School and in Boston’s Jackson Square were also packed with cars of people awaiting a test.

 Earlier this week, a testing site in Marlboro had to start turning cars away at noon after getting swamped with people.